raspberrypilearning/push-button-stop-motion/worksheet.md

     avconv -r 10 -qscale 2 -i animation/%03d.jpg animation.mp4
     ```

-    Optionally, you can adjust the frame rate by editing the rendering command.
+You can adjust the frame rate by editing the rendering command.
 Try changing `-r 10` (10 frames per second) to another number.

 1. This will take about 2 minutes per frame.
 Once complete, you can play the video with the following command: